finos/common-domain-model/documentation/source/documentation.rst

 The product qualification is inferred from the economic terms through a dedicated Rosetta syntax which navigate the CDM components.
 The qualification of a **zero coupon fixed float inflation swap** provides a good example of the set of logic that can be used for such purpose, and which combines boolean and qualified expressions.

 The CDM makes use of the ISDA taxonomy V2.0 leaf level to qualify the product.
-The CDM 1.0 only qualifies interest rate swaps, as the ISDA taxonomy V2.0 for credit default swap references the transaction type, which values are not publicly available and hence not positioned as a CDM enumeration.
-This issue will be addressed as part of the later versions of the model.
+That being said, the CDM 1.0 only qualifies interest rate swaps, as the ISDA taxonomy V2.0 for credit default swap references the transaction type, which values are not publicly available and hence not positioned as a CDM enumeration.
+This issue will be addressed as part of later versions of the model.

  .. code-block:: Java